Flash-X/flash-x.io/index.md

 ---
 layout: page
 title: Flash-X
-subtitle: A Multiphysics Scientific Software
+subtitle: A Multiphysics Scientific Software System
 ---
 Flash-X is a highly composable multiphysics software system that can be used to simulate physical phenomena in several scientific domains.
 It is derived from FLASH, which has been a community code for several communities over the last 20 years.
 The Flash-X architecture has been redesigned to be compatible with increasingly heterogeneous hardware platforms.
 A part of the redesign is a utilizing a newly designed performance portability layer that is language agnostic.